savannahmarshall/Logo-Builder/README.md

 # SVG-Logo-Maker

 ## Description
-This command-line application functions takes in user input to generate a logo and save it as an SVG file.
-The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.
+This command-line application generates a logo based on user input and saves it as an SVG file.
+Users can select a shape and color, provide text for the logo, and save the generated SVG to a .svg file.

-While completing this application, I learned how to:
+### Key Learnings:

-* Revisit creating interactive command-line prompts for a Node.js application.
+* Interactive Command-Line Prompts: Refined skills in creating interactive command-line prompts using Node.js.
-* Utilize classes to create different shape and color options for the logo.
+* Class Utilization: Leveraged classes to define various shape and color options for the logo.
-* Use a switch statement.
+* Switch Statements: Implemented switch statements for conditional logic based on user choices.
-* Create different tests using Jest framework.
+* Jest Framework: Developed and ran tests using the Jest framework to ensure code reliability.

-Some challenges I faced were:
+### Challenges Faced:

-* Creating the tests was difficult for me to figure out because there are so many parts that need to be included.
+* Testing Complexity: Understanding the numerous components needed for comprehensive tests was challenging.
-* I had a bug in my code where I was trying to import inquirer.
+* Inquirer Import Issue: Encountered and resolved a bug related to importing the Inquirer package.
-* The switch/case was confusing at first and I had to research a few examples on how to set it up.]
+* Switch/Case Implementation: Initially found switch/case statements confusing but overcame this by researching examples.
-* I had trouble figuring out how to center the text for the square and circle logo options.
+* Text Centering: Faced difficulties in centering text within the square and circle shapes, which required additional research and adjustments.

 ## Table of Contents